Stroke education encompasses many different areas and The Rocky Mountain Stroke Center is committed to meeting those needs by:

 This section of our website has a wealth of helpful information about risk factors, common stroke myths and what to do when faced with a stroke.
 Stroke isn't just a problem for your grandparents or the seniors in your community.
 Strokes in young people (under age 55) are on the rise in a dramatic fashion.
 Read through this information and arm yourself with knowledge about strokes!

 Community Education Opportunities

-We offer stroke presentations with many themes that can be tailored for your specific group.
+We offer stroke education presentations that can be tailored for your specific group.

 If you are interested in having us speak at your next meeting or

-if you would like us to create an in-service for your organization,
+if you would like us to create an in-service or training for professionals of your organization,

 please call the office at 303-730-8800.